pyrochlore/obsidian-tracker/docs/Expressions.md

 ## Missing Values

 Notice that the missing values (null values) are ignored in function like sum or average.
 Moreover, a value plus a missing value will leads to null value (missing value).
 To avoid these, you can set those missing values to a value by using parameter `penalty` or use expression function `setMissingValues`.

+## String Output Format

+If the output of an expression is string, you can assign the format by using